Lw-wells/excelerate_learning_hub/README.md

 ---

-Would you like me to include a **Firebase setup section** (for authentication and Firestore integration) below the “Getting Started” part?
-That would make it ready for your next development phase.
+Would you like me to also generate a **short version** of this README (for your GitHub repo description box — the one that shows above the file list)?
+It’s usually 2–3 lines summarizing the project professionally.
 ```